CMHayden/Learning/3D Graphics and Animation/readme.md

 The biggest challenge in drawing is to create the illusion of depth and three dimensional form.
 Just drawing a highlight is ok, but more realistic drawings can be taking into account all aspects of light including reflected bounced lights.

 ![Image of light on a ball](https://raw.githubusercontent.com/CMHayden/Learning/master/3D%20Graphics%20and%20Animation/images/light_example_01.png)

+### Autodesk Maya

+Maya is a 3D computer animation, modelling, simulation and rendering software.
+It is the industry standard modelling software as it is more stable than Blender and can run on both Macs and PCs.

+### References

+References aid in modelling by allowing you to add the references to your modelling package and get a better idea of how to model them.

+## TL;DR:

+* A lot of practice is needed to master the fundamental concepts of drawing.
+* Modelling packages and tools use the same conceppts.
+* Draw or research the object you want to model first.
+* Practice fundamentals: select, move, rotate, and scale.
+* Use the reference sheet.